 Appomattox, Virginia: Robert E. Lee's Surrender SwordOn April 9, 1865, Robert E. Lee surrendered his forces to the Union at Appomattox.
-His jewel-studded sword and uniform are on display, although the museum makes sure you know Gen. Grant didn't take it from Lee in his we-give-up moment.
+His jewel-studded sword and uniform are on display, although this Southern museum makes sure you know Gen. Grant didn't take it from Lee in his "We give up!" moment.

 Museum of the Confederacy Appomattox